MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-14-image_generation.markdown

 # Conclusion

+# Conclusion

 Implementing DDPM from scratch and analyzing its training and sampling behavior led to several key insights:

-* Sampling introduces autoregressive instability not present in training
+* Sampling introduces autoregressive instability not present in training.
-* Low-noise steps (e.g. `t=1`) are harder for the model to denoise effectively
+* Low-noise steps (e.g., `t=1`) are harder for the model to denoise effectively.
-* Model capacity is important for DDPM
+* Model capacity significantly affects DDPM performance.
-* Metrics like loss-per-timestep and prediction mean/std are valuable for diagnosing modeling issues
+* Metrics like loss-per-timestep and prediction mean/std are valuable for diagnosing modeling issues.

-Working through the math led to another set of ideas as well - it is so interesting to see how DDPM starts from maximum entropy - the `N(0, I)` distribution and evolves towards an image.
-As an artist, I feel like I start with a blank slate - `0` entropy, that I add to - and I wonder how to build a generative model that creates art like we do?
-Using normal distributions since they are so tractible?
-Breaking up illustration into many timesteps that are easier to model - what sort of modeling can we do?
-Can there be sketching steps?
-Block coloring steps, inking steps?
-Lighting steps, etc?
-The field of image generative AI has evolved a great deal since DDPM - it will be exciting to dig into what else has been down, and see what comes next!
+Working through the math led to a second set of insights.
+DDPM starts from maximum entropy—pure `N(0, I)` noise—and gradually evolves toward a coherent image.
+As an artist, that feels like the reverse of how we create.
+I start from a blank slate—zero entropy—and add structure step by step: sketch, inking, color, shading, lighting.

+It makes me wonder: can we build generative models that follow this more *constructive* process?
+Could modeling each artistic phase as a separate step improve training stability, interpretability, or even creativity?

+The field has already come a long way since DDPM.
+With latent diffusion, autoregressive improvements, and physics-inspired methods like FLUX.1, I’m excited to explore what's next.

+The question now is: how do we move from removing noise to building meaning?